Christchurch triple fatal: Victims' father's anti-police stance made public

 "It's not relevant - the police killed my kids … it's not about me."

-Hours after speaking to the Herald Craig Mcallister posted a new photograph on his Facebook page.
+Hours after speaking to the Herald, Craig Mcallister posted a new photograph on his Facebook page.

 The photograph showed him wearing a hat with each of his dead children's names on the sides and on the front - RIP FTP.

-FTP stands for f**k the police.
+FTP is known to stand for "f*** the police".

 "Love you sons, I hope to see you soon," the caption read.